Plato-solutions/Impressionist/docs/advanced_selector.md

   const result = await Impressionist.execute('http...', async (browser, page) => {
       return await page.evaluate(async () => {
           return await collector({
-            reviews: elements('{div.reviews > li}*').iterate({
+            reviews: elements('{div.reviews > div}*').iterate({
                 author: 'span.author',
-                body: '::item{innerText}',
+                rating: 'span.rating',
-                rating: 'span.rating'
+                body: '::item{innerText}'
             })
           }).call();
       });
   });

   console.log(result);
 })();
 ```

-See how the "body" field makes use of ::item in order to extract the innerText of the LI element that is currently being iterated.
+See how the "body" field makes use of ::item in order to extract the innerText of the DIV element that is currently being iterated.